Overview

 Becoming a Lean Six Sigma Black Belt means you have mastered the Six Sigma methodology— a disciplined, data-driven approach for eliminating defects in any process.

-Attendees will revisit how to apply lean tools to reduce and eliminate wastes and the DMAIC methodology to reduce process variations and defects to achieve quantifiable bottom-line business improvement.
+Attendees will revisit how to apply lean tools to reduce and eliminate waste and the DMAIC methodology to reduce process variations and defects to achieve quantifiable bottom-line business improvement.
 They will also learn more advanced DMAIC tools and be introduced to key DMADV tools and concepts.
-Typically Black Belt projects spin off 100k$ in cost savings in process improvement.
-Those choosing to receive Black Belt certification, will also receive project coaching specific to a process improvement project that you bring to the course; one-on-one project review and coaching by the Master Black Belt.
+Typically, Black Belt projects spin off 100k$ in cost savings in process improvement.
+Those choosing to receive Black Belt certification will also receive project coaching specific to a process improvement project that you bring to the course; one-on-one project review and coaching by the Master Black Belt.

 Black Belt (with an existing Green Belt certification): 9 days total held in three-day increments over three months.
 Certification candidates have six months from the completion of the classroom training to submit their project for final review.